 The tables below are as mentioned based on the running shoe’s CM indication, which indicates the shoes inside length in centimeters, as the best basis for comparison when you need to buy a new running shoe.

 The tables provide the correct size in the vast majority of cases.
-However, there will always be a risk that some shoes deviate slightly from these tables if, for example, they have a very close-fitting upper or the like that may make it necessary to go half a cm up in size.
+However, there is sometimes a risk that a shoe deviates a bit from these tables if, for example, they have a very close-fitting upper or the like that may make it necessary to go half a cm up in size.

 Table 1 Men